prefab-cloud/prefab-cloud-docs-web/docs/how-tos/beta-releases.md

 To model the example rollout above in Prefab.Cloud, we'll create a "Simple Flag".

-We'll modify the default `Always True` rule to return `false` so we can safely enable our flag while still returning `false` for everyone for now.
+We'll modify the default `When Active` rule to return `false` so we can safely ship and activate our flag while still returning `false` for everyone for now.

 Toggle the flag to active.
 Sync the changes to the API.